By Glen C. Strathy

 If you spend time with young children, you can easily see that they are naturally in the open mode.
 They accept ideas easily and take great pleasure in imagination.

 As we get older, we gradually learn that not every idea should be accepted.
-Some ideas are wrong or impractical or will get disapproval.
-In time,, we learn to suppress our creative selves most of the time.
+Some ideas are wrong or impractical or will earn disapproval.
+If a child wants to pretend they are Superman and jump off a roof, they need an adult to say, "Don't do that.
+You are not Superman.
+You will hurt yourself."
+By the time we reach adulthood, we have learned to suppress our creative selves most of the time.

-So the first and most important creativity tip I want to share is: practice entering the open mode.
+Again, boosting your creativity involves learning to enter the open mode when you want to.
 The tips which follow are all intended to help you enter the open mode more easily

 "You can't be spontaneous within reason." -- Alan Watts